 Website Evaluation 2018-2019

-When doing research ensure information you get from all sources is reliable.
+When doing research, ensure information you use is reliable.
+Follow this presentation for tips and strategies.

 - What should you look for to make sure a website is reliable?